 Action # Title Description Total Funds Contributing 1.19 Coordinator of Pupil Services The Coordinator of Pupil Services will support homeless youth and families based on the needs of qualified students which may include tutoring services, transportation assistance, uniforms, and school supplies.
-Referrals for health and basic living necessities will be made to support homeless families, provide students with a stable environment, and increase opportunities for student achievement and success for students who are socioeconomically disadvantaged and foster youth. \$177,116.00 Yes 1.20 Expanded Learning - Intersession Program Implement Intersession Program for an expanded learning opportunity to provide enrichment programs to improve student achievement and close the achievement gap for unduplicated students and students with disabilities. {The funding for this action can be found under 3.8: ASES/Pathways (\$60,000); Summer School/21st Century (\$133,032); ELOP } \$0.00 Yes 1.21 Curriculum & Instruction: Instructional Design - - ELA Continue to implement instructional design for ELA which includes a focus on CCSS based gradual release lessons and small groups support for guided reading and word study to improve student achievement and close the achievement gap for unduplicated students and students with disabilities.
-(See Goal/Action #s for funding: #s 1.5; 1.8, 1.11,1.14, 1.17, 1.18) \$0.00 Yes 1.22 Curriculum & Instruction: Continue to focus on instructional design for Math including CCSS based gradual release lessons and small group support/tutoring to \$0.00 Yes
+Referrals for health and basic living necessities will be made to support homeless families, provide students with a stable environment, and increase opportunities for student achievement and success for students who are socioeconomically disadvantaged and foster youth. \$190,881.00 Yes 1.20 Expanded Learning - Intersession Program Implement Intersession Program for an expanded learning opportunity to provide enrichment programs to improve student achievement and close the achievement gap for unduplicated students and students with disabilities. {The funding for this action can be found under 3.8: ASES/Pathways (\$60,000); Summer School/21st Century (\$133,032); ELOP } \$0.00 No 1.21 Curriculum & Instruction: Instructional Design ELA Continue to implement instructional design for ELA which includes a focus on CCSS based gradual release lessons and small groups support for guided reading and word study to improve student achievement and close the achievement gap for unduplicated students and students with disabilities.
+(See Goal/Action #s for funding: #s 1.5; 1.8, 1.11,1.14, 1.17, 1.18) \$0.00 No 1.22 Curriculum & Instruction: Instructional Design - - Math Continue to focus on instructional design for Math including CCSS based gradual release lessons and small group support/tutoring to ensure access for all students through intervention and scaffolding to improve student achievement and close the achievement gap for unduplicated students and students with disabilities. \$0.00 No

-Action # Title Description Total Funds Contributing Instructional Design - - Math ensure access for all students through intervention and scaffolding to improve student achievement and close the achievement gap for unduplicated students and students with disabilities.
-(See Goal/Action #s for funding: #s 1.5; 1.8, 1.11,1.14, 1.17, 1.18) 1.23 Curriculum, Instruction & Data Driven Systems: Dual Language Teachers Provide certificated staffing to support students in Dual Language program with the focus of increasing and improving services for unduplicated students including English learners, foster youth, and low income students. \$4,375,515.00 Yes 1.24 Continue to maintain class size reduction for Grades K-3 and 4- 6.
-Continue to Maintain Class Size reduction for Grades K-3 & Grades 4-6 \$550,000.00 Yes 1.25 Certificated Teachers 3 PD days Provide professional learning opportunities to improve teaching and learning in the areas of English Language Arts (ELA), English Language Development (ELD), Mathematics (including Standards of Mathematical Practice(SMPs), Science, and Social Studies.
-Professional learning includes training specifically designed to address the achievement gap for unduplicated students and students with disabilities. \$316,000.00 Yes
+Action # Title Description Total Funds Contributing (See Goal/Action #s for funding: #s 1.5; 1.8, 1.11,1.14, 1.17, 1.18) 1.23 Curriculum, Instruction & Data Driven Systems: Dual Language Teachers Provide certificated staffing to support students in Dual Language program with the focus of increasing and improving services for students with disabilities, English learners, foster youth, and low income students. \$4,375,515.00 Yes 1.24 Continue to maintain class size reduction for Grades K-3 and 4-6.
+Continue to Maintain Class Size reduction for Grades K-3 & Grades 4-6.
+Maintaining Class Size reduction will provide a smaller setting for our ELL, Foster Youth, and McKinney Vento students. \$200,000.00 Yes 1.25 Certificated Teachers 3 PD days Provide professional learning opportunities to improve teaching and learning in the areas of English Language Arts (ELA), English Language Development (ELD), Mathematics (including Standards of Mathematical Practice(SMPs), Science, and Social Studies.
+Professional learning includes training specifically designed to address the achievement gap for foster youth, unhoused students, English language learners, and students with disabilities. \$521,866.00 Yes